-Under MSRRA, the spouse of an active duty servicemember (civilian spouse) may keep their prior residence or domicile for tax purposes (tax residence) when accompanying the servicemember spouse, who is relocating under military orders, to a new military duty station in one of the 50 states, the District of Columbia, or a U.S. territory.
+Under MSRRA, the spouse of an active duty servicemember (civilian spouse) may keep his or her prior residence or domicile for tax purposes (tax residence) when accompanying the servicemember spouse, who is relocating under military orders, to a new military duty station in one of the 50 states, the District of Columbia, or a U.S. possession.
+Before relocating, both spouses must have had the same tax residence.

-For example, if a civilian spouse is working in Guam but properly claims tax residence in one of the 50 states under MSRRA, their income from services would not be taxable income for Guam tax purposes.
+For example, if a civilian spouse is working in Guam but properly claims tax residence in one of the 50 states under MSRRA, his or her income from services would not be taxable income for Guam tax purposes.
 Federal income taxes should be withheld and remitted to the IRS.
 State and local income taxes may need to be withheld and remitted to state and local tax authorities.
-You should consult with state, local, or U.S. territory tax authorities regarding your withholding obligations under MSRRA.
+You should consult with state, local, or U.S. possession tax authorities regarding your withholding obligations under MSRRA.

-However, for any taxable year of the marriage, the servicemember and the civilian spouse may elect to use the residence of the servicemember, the residence of the spouse, or the permanent duty station of the servicemember for purposes of taxation, regardless of the date on which the marriage of the spouse and the servicemember occurred.
+However, for any taxable year of the marriage, the civilian spouse may elect to use the same residence for purposes of taxation as the servicemember regardless of the date on which the marriage of the spouse and the servicemember occurred.

-In the previous example, the spouse would be allowed to elect to use the same residence as, or the permanent duty station of, the servicemember.
+In the previous example, the spouse would be allowed to elect to use the same residence as the servicemember.